Arafatmollik1/Smindle-job-assignment/README.md

    cp .env.example .env
    ```

-4. Build and start the Docker containers:
+4. Generate Application Keys:
     ```bash
+    php artisan key:generate
+    ```

+5. Build and start the Docker containers:
+   ```bash
    ./vendor/bin/sail up -d
    ```

+Note: The application is now running on `http://localhost`.
+You can use either MySQL or SQLite as the database.
+The docker containers are already configured to use MySQL.
+If you want to use SQLite, you can change the `DB_CONNECTION` value in the `.env` file to `sqlite`.
 ## Queue Workers

-Start a queue worker:
+There is a Job configured in this app which runs asynchronously.
+To run the job, you need to start a queue worker.

 ```bash
 ./vendor/bin/sail artisan queue:work
 ```